frankvanbever/MIPS_processor/README.md

 Regularly Operating Logicaly Logic MIPS Processor

 This is an implementation of a single cycle MIPS processor in VHDL.
-It was made for the Computer Architecture Course at Erasmus University College in the accademic year 2012-2013.
+It was made for the Computer Architecture Course at Erasmus University College in the accademic year 2012-2013 by Steven Vanden Branden and Frank Vanbever.
 It can currently execute following instructions:
 * add
 * sub